 First-Year (Freshman) Requirements

+This is a screening major.
 Students transferring to UC Santa Cruz must fulfill the lower-division requirements for the major by completing equivalent courses at another recognized institution before transferring to UC Santa Cruz.
 Only one must be completed at UCSC and cannot be transferred: Statistics 7/L, Statistical Methods for the Biological and Environmental Sciences Laboratory.
 Please find more information on the specific courses needed at the Environmental Studies Transfer Student Advising website.
 Major requirements, including the upper-division program, can be found at this link.